AshishKempwad/Wikipedia-Search-Engine/README.md

 # Wikipedia-Search-Engine
-A efficient and optimized search engine

-# Wikipedia-Search-Engine
 This repository consists of a search engine over the 63GB Wikipedia dump.
 The code consists of indexer.py and search.py.
 Both simple and multi field queries have been implemented.
 The search returns a ranked list of articles in real time.